 I had been told years earlier by my teacher and namesake Sheikh Daoud that when I arrived in Mecca I would in all likelihood would experience many strange and mysterious things.
 I am certain that he had no intention of trying to scare me, and I remember his telling me of some of the strange things he had seen and experienced during his several visits to the Holy cities of Mecca Mukarama and Medina Munawara.

-His first meeting with a Saint (Wali) his observing The Cow Woman, – his reviving an African Diplomat at Muna who had been overcome by a beam of sunlight that had leaked through the top of the tent.
-His re-occuring dream of Ghalib Mohammads wife Afifah reminding him to pray for her at the Ritual of the Holding, etc. his receiving a solid gold Rollex from King Abdullah, King Faisals older brother, etc.
+His first meeting with a Saint (Wali) his observing The Cow Woman, his reviving an African Diplomat at Muna who had been overcome by a beam of sunlight that had leaked through the top of the tent.
+His re-occuring dream of Ghalib Mohammad’s wife Afifah reminding him to pray for her at the Ritual of the Holding, etc. his receiving a solid gold Rolex from King Abdullah, King Faisal’s older brother, etc.

 Nothing can prepare you for a miracle, they come as naturally as rain that falls from the sky and yes many men consider that act within itself a miracle particularly when it rains in the desert, and it does but very rarely.

-Image if you will thousands of people encircling the Kaaba, perhaps even more people than you could ever count spreading out from the center of the courtyard in concentric circles that grew larger and larger as they expanded outward until this very large courtyard was filled with endless circles of (prayer beads) people hand in hand like a endless strands of prayer beads or a spiral of Chain each person a link all moving counter clockwise around the Kaaba.
+Image if you will thousands of people encircling the Kaaba, perhaps even more people than you could ever count, spreading out from the center of the courtyard in concentric circles that grew larger and larger as they expanded outward until this very large courtyard was filled with endless circles, people hand in hand like endless strands of prayer beads or a spiral of a chain, each person a link, all moving counter clockwise around the Kaaba.

 He later confirmed that when the lane opened up mysteriously before him he heard a voice that called him and left us to answer that call.
 He also confirmed that no person blocked the way as he approached his destination – the Black Stone…a clear clean unimpeded WAY.